publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >         “(H) The Administrator shall submit a final report on the program to the Congress not later than 180 days after all projects receiving a grant under the program are completed.

 >         Each demonstration project under this subsection shall demonstrate methods of strengthening the financial and managerial capability of the hospital involved to provide necessary services.
 Such methods may include programs of cooperation with other health care providers, of diversification in services furnished (including the provision of home health services), of physician recruitment, and of improved management systems.
-Grants under this paragraph may be used to provide instruction and consultation (and such other services as the Administrator determines appropriate) via telecommunications to physicians in such rural areas (within the meaning of section 1886(d)(2)(D) of the Social Security Act \[subsec. (d)(2)(D) of this section\]) as are designated either class 1 or class 2 health manpower shortage areas under section 332(a)(1)(A) of the Public Health Service Act \[[section 254e(a)(1)(A) of this title][/us/usc/t42/s254e/a/1/A]\].
+Grants under this paragraph may be used to provide instruction and consultation (and such other services as the Administrator determines appropriate) via telecommunications to physicians in such rural areas (within the meaning of section 1886(d)(2)(D) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(2)(D)][/us/usc/t42/s1395ww/d/2/D]\]) as are designated either class 1 or class 2 health manpower shortage areas under section 332(a)(1)(A) of the Public Health Service Act \[[42 U.S.C.
+254e(a)(1)(A)][/us/usc/t42/s254e/a/1/A]\].

 >     “(2)

->      For purposes of this subsection, the term ‘eligible small rural hospital’ means any rural primary care hospital designated by the Secretary under section 1820(i)(2) of the Social Security Act \[[section 1395i–4(i)(2) of this title][/us/usc/t42/s1395i–4/i/2]\], or any non-Federal, short-term general acute care hospital that—
+>      For purposes of this subsection, the term ‘eligible small rural hospital’ means any rural primary care hospital designated by the Secretary under section 1820(i)(2) of the Social Security Act \[[42 U.S.C.
+1395i–4(i)(2)][/us/usc/t42/s1395i–4/i/2]\], or any non-Federal, short-term general acute care hospital that—

 >         “(A) is located in a rural area (as determined in accordance with subsection (d)),